hina0830g/portfolio/README.md

 <h1 align="center"> Hello!
 Welcome to My Portfolio🌻</h1>

-I am a researcher with 4 years of programming experience in Python and Linux **seeking employment!** Proficient in Data Analysis and Data Visualization using Python and R. <br>
+I am a researcher with 4 years of programming experience in Python and Linux!
+I am interested in the intersection between music and technology/data science. <br>
-- 🔭 I’m currently developing image-processing **Supercomputer Algorithm** to be used in research 🌌
+- 🔭 I’m currently developing image-processing Algorithm with **Supercomputer (HPC) and Machine Learning** to be used in research 🌌
 - 🌱 I’m currently learning Machine Learning & Tableau
-- 💬 Ask me about my statistical analysis research projects
+- 💬 Ask me about any of my past work listed on the projects section on this page
 - 📫 Reach me out at **hina0830g@gmail.com**
 - 😄 Pronouns: she/her
-- 🎷 Fun fact: I have a Minor in Music & I play Alto Saxophone (since 2012~)✨!
+- 🎷 Fun fact: I have a Minor in Music & I play Roland Aerophone using my Alto Saxophone skills✨!

 ![](https://komarev.com/ghpvc/?username=your-github-username)